 Global digital ad spending is expected to grow steadily year after year, exceeding $517 billion by 2023:

 To keep up with your competition, you must stay on top of the trends and realize that new advancements are constantly changing digital marketing.
 The best digital marketers today shift their strategy toward emerging channels and technologies to attract and convert customers.
-For example, there’s more emphasis on personalization, post-click experiences, automation, artificial intelligence, etc. than ever before.
+For example, there’s more emphasis on personalization, post-click landing pages, automation, artificial intelligence, etc. than ever before.

 Above everything, digital marketers must keep customer satisfaction as the number one goal and offer audiences an unforgettable, positive experience.